calubrecht/CrimsonSkies/README.md

 Crimson Skies
 =============

-Crimson Skies is an open source MUD based on ROM 2.4b6 with some features included from other Diku family muds such as Smaug along with what will become a lot of custom code.
+Crimson Skies is an open source MUD based on ROM 2.4b6.
+Creative and innovative features from other open source code bases (Smaug, Shadow, Wurm)  will be included as well as what will be a lot of custom code.
+The initial steps will be getting a lot of the underpinnings in place correctly in order to make quicker updates later (like abstracting the class system, anyone who has added a new class to stock ROM will quickly get tired up updating the class_type table, this is something that can be fixed fairly simply).

 All new changes will be documented in the commit history and I will move all of those into a detailed change lot when I official go to version 1.0 (which will probably be one I have at one reclass for every base class coded).